devlinjunker/template.github.semver/CONTRIBUTING.md

 ## Development
+This section details the steps to setup the project for development.

 ### Environment Setup and Technologies

-_Detail the steps to setup the project for development_

 Cloning this repo requires the use of Git, or you can use the template feature provided by Github.
 You can also download an archive of the repository contents using the Github "Download" link and extract this to access all of the files and create a new Git repository with them.

 Once you have a framework and development environment chosen for your project you should update your repo with specifics about how to install the tools and dependencies needed to run/debug/develop the application.

 ### Folder Structure

-_Break down how each folder is used in the repo and how different code file types should be organized (config/view templates/controllers/models)_
+Break down how each folder is used in the repo and how different code file types should be organized.

 ```
 - .github/